akerkar2005/gui-autocomplete-autocorrect/README.md

 # Personal Autocorrect & Autocomplete Program

 ## Beginnings Of Autocorrect & Autocomplete
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This project was originally made to experiment with the Trie data structure and learn python.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This project was originally made to experiment with the Trie data structure and to learn python.
 I started off with a simple python script, where I took in a word as input.
 The program, before taking input, would read a massive file of words that represented the entire data set of words the program would work with, exploiting the Trie data structure to instantly